maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuild_pcbs.md

 # Supramatic 3 - preinstalled firmware (ESPHome based)

-PCBs from tynet.eu for the Supramatic 3 come preinstalled with ESPHome based firmware that is a bit different.
+PCBs from tynet.eu for the Supramatic 3 are shipping preinstalled with ESPHome based firmware that is a bit different.

 Please follow our ESPHome instructions from the Board Setup step: [ESPHome - getting started](ESPhome_getting_started.md)

-> [!IMPORTANT]
+> [!NOTE]
 > The default login for the WEBUI is user `admin` and password `tynet.eu`